Opinion: PM's reward for Trevor Mallard is 'outrageous'

 We probably all know - or, at least, know of - someone who has been an absolute shocker at their job, but somehow they've gone on to get themselves an even better job somewhere else.

 They might've been a manager who played favourites or was a complete control freak; or they might've been a fellow worker who had no idea what they were doing, complained all the time, and were a general pain in the backside.
-They might've even told lies and pretty much drove people out of the place with their behaviour.

 Either way, not the sort of person you would imagine moving on to a better job.